Zanion/mersenne-twister/README.md

 Cython Mersenne Twister Wrapper
 ---

-Exercise in wrapping the [Mersenne Twister](http://bit.ly/mersenne_twister) c library with Cython.
+Exercise in wrapping the [Mersenne Twister](http://bit.ly/mersenne_twister) C library with Cython.

 Mersenne Twister (MT) is a pseudorandom number genreating algorithm developed by Makoto Matsumoto and Takuji Nisimura in 1996/1997.